rahulkumar345/book-Store/README.md

 4. Fetching data from backend api
 5. Managing state using Context API
 6. Using Basic Routing in React
-   7.Implement features such as book search, book filtering, add to cart, remove from cart, and order placement.
+7. Implement features such as book search, book filtering, add to cart, remove from cart, and order placement.

 ## Live Application URL